Please use another Browser

 Siemens has launched a global Siemens Integrity Initiative that supports organizations and projects fighting corruption and fraud through Collective Action, education and training with over US$ 100 million.

 The funds provided by Siemens will be allocated in several funding rounds over 15 years.
 Each funding round will be announced separately.

 Over 30 projects from more than 20 countries were selected for funding in the First Funding Round and will receive overall funding of up to US$ 37,7 million.
 More than 300 project proposals from more than 66 countries were submitted.
 The response to the call for proposals exceeded expectations by far in terms of number, quality and relevance of applications.

 24 projects from more than 20 countries were selected for funding in the Second Funding Round of the Siemens Integrity Initiative and will receive funding of up to US$ 35,554 million.
 Funding applications were received from more than 180 well-known non-profit organizations from about 60 countries.

-Projects have been selected according to the published selection criteria and with a view to achieving a balance in terms of the range of topics, the size of organizations and the regional distribution of the funds.
+Projects will be selected according to the published selection criteria and to support a balance in topics, size of organizations and in the regional distribution of funds.

-The World Bank Group has audit rights over the use of the funds and veto rights over the selection of anti-corruption groups or programs receiving funds.
+The World Bank Group has audit rights over the use of funds and veto rights over the selection of projects and organizations receiving funds.